miracl/core/wasm/readme.md

     python3 config32.py

-Then select options 1, 3, 7, 23, 25, 31, 32 and 34, which are fixed for
+Then select options 1, 3, 7, 24, 26, 32, 33 and 35, which are fixed for
 the example programs.

 Build the test programs with

     emcc -O2 benchtest_all.c core.a -s WASM=1 -o benchtest_all.html
+    emcc -O2 testecc.c core.a -s WASM=1 -o testecc.html
-    emcc -O2 testall.c core.a -s WASM=1 -o testall.html
+    emcc -O2 testmpin.c core.a -s WASM=1 -o testmpin.html
     emcc -O2 testbls.c core.a -s WASM=1 -o testbls.html

 Then run a local HTML server (as described in the link above)